project-octopus/octopodes/README.md

 ## Requirements

-* Ruby
+* Ruby 1.9.3 or 2.0+
-* Bundler
+* Bundler (`gem install bundler`)
-* CouchDB
+* PostgreSQL 9.0+

+PostgreSQL needs to be installed with headers and dev packages.
+On Ubuntu/Debian this can be done by:

+    sudo apt-get install postgresql postgresql-contrib libpq-dev

 ## Installation

-You need to install the above requirements using the package manager for your operating system.
-You probably already have Ruby (>= 1.9.3) but the rest you will need to download.
+Grab a copy of the code:

+    git clone git@github.com:project-octopus/octopodes.git && cd octopodes

-Next, install the needed Ruby gems using Bundler:
+Install the needed Ruby gems using Bundler:

     bundle install

 ## Set Up

+### Database

+#### Configuration File

+Make a copy of the config file

+  cp config/environments/sample.rb config/environments/development.rb

+Fill in `development.rb` with your database credentials.

+#### User, database, audit log

+Create a user role and database in PostgreSQL.

+**Note**: If you want to track database history, you need to import the `triggers/audit.sql` file into your database as the postgres admin user, and grant `USAGE` and `SELECT` privileges on the `audit` schema to the database user you've created.
+Then in your config file set `configatron.sequel.audit` to `true`.

+Consult the `db/README.md` file for specific instructions.

+#### Migrations

-Run rake to set up the database
+Run the migration task:

-    bundle exec rake octopus:db:create
+    bundle exec rake db:migrate

-Your database will be created at `http://localhost:5984/project-octopus`
+### Assets

 Compile the stylesheets: